HeChinese/OpenHeInput-Android/README.md

 Now it is full functional Chinese Input application, can be deployed to many Android devices.

-This application is also available in the Android Play Store: https://play.google.com/store/apps/details?id=net.HeZi.Android.HeInput
+This application is also available in the Android Play Store:<br/>
+https://play.google.com/store/apps/details?id=net.HeZi.Android.HeInput

 Input features include: